The Best CPU Coolers (2023 Reviews)

 • No significant disadvantages.

-Arctic is definitely not as popular as NZXT, Corsair, Deepcool, Noctua, and others, but they are still ranked as one of the best AIO providers.
+Arctic is definitely not as famous as NZXT, Corsair, Deepcool, Noctua, and others, but they are still ranked as one of the top AIO providers.
 Tech enthusiasts that prefer AIOs know them very well.

-Whether it is Arctic’s Liquid Freezer II 240 mm or the 120 mm version, you won’t have to worry about performance because it will definitely deliver.
-Of course, the 240mm will always outperform the smaller radiator.
+Whether it is Arctic’s Liquid Freezer II 240 mm or the 120 mm variant, you won’t have to worry about performance because it will undeniably deliver.
+Of course, the 240mm will always surpass the smaller radiator.

-With thousands of positive ratings on Amazon and dozens of reviews touting the incredible performance of the Liquid Freezer II, we are confident that it deserves a spot on this list of best CPU coolers, especially with a $100 price tag.
+With multiple positive ratings on Amazon and dozens of reviews touting the incredible performance of the Liquid Freezer II, we are confident that it deserves a spot on this list of best CPU coolers, especially with a $100 price tag.

-Gamers Nexus, one of the favorites among the PC-building community, has had a lot of good things to say about this AIO.
-Considering how extensive and in-depth their testing is, that means a lot.
+Gamers Nexus, one of the favorites among the PC-building community, has had a lot of favorable things to say about this AIO.
+Considering how thorough and in-depth their testing is, that means a lot.

-NOTE: Certain Liquid Freezer II sold between May 2021 and March 2022 are affected by a bad gasket, which can be resolved with Arctic’s free self-service kit.
+ADVISORY: Some Liquid Freezer II units sold from May 2021 to March 2022 are affected by a faulty seal, which can be remedied with Arctic’s complimentary DIY kit.

 The Pros: